 - Have one or both nipples inverted

-- A woman who understands the inability to breast feed after the corrective surgery and does not plan to do so
+- Understand the likely inability to breastfeed after the corrective surgery

-- A desire to balance the appearance of both nipples if one is inverted
+- Desire to balance the appearance of both nipples if one is inverted

 - Maintain realistic goals and expectations

 What Does Inverted Nipple Correction Involve?

 Dr. Behzad Parva—our board-certified plastic surgeon—performs the inverted nipple correction under local anesthesia in the surgical suite at our office in Leesburg, Virginia.
 When you are comfortable and well anesthetized, a small incision is made at the base of the nipple.
 This small incision is all that is required to access the space under the nipple and release the tight bands that are tethered to the nipple from the deeper elements of the breast.
 Once the release is complete, several sutures are placed to bring together the deeper tissues under the nipple and to maintain the projected nipple.
 A protective dressing is placed around the nipple to prevent compression of the nipple.